How To Choose A Musical Instrument For A Child

 What’s the hardest instrument to play?

 There are several types of instruments that can be challenging to play, though it doesn’t mean these aren’t worth trying!
 Some instruments have a more challenging learning curve, while others have more technical or physical demands while playing.
 The oboe is one of the most challenging wind instruments and requires more maintenance, which can increase your financial investment.
 The violin is not always an easy first instrument to learn because it requires incredibly precise fingerings without frets to use as a guide.
 Drums might seem like an easy first instrument, but once you master the basics, you will see that it requires much more than simply maintaining a tempo.
-Instead of avoiding these instruments, you can also view these as a challenge for your next instrument of choice.
+Instead of avoiding these instruments, you can also view them as a challenge for your next instrument of choice.

 Should Children Stick With Music Lessons?